kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 }
 ```

-Here's the play-by-play:
+Here’s the play-by-play:

-1. Select a random destination image from the array you just created
+1. Select a random destination image from the array you just created.
 2. You want the duration of this animation to match that from the move animation.
-Remember how with a spring animation, the duration you pass in is ignored?
-What happens instead is that the duration is calculated based on the spring parameters, and is available for you to use via the `duration` property.
+Remember that a spring animation ignores the duration you pass in.
+Instead, the duration is calculated based on the spring parameters and is available for you to use via the `duration` property.
-3. Here you set up the animation - take a snapshot of the current animal, add that to the image container, make the actual image view invisible and set the new image.
+3. Here you set up the animation: you take a snapshot of the current animal, add that to the image container, make the actual image view invisible and set the new image.
-4. Create a new Animator with a linear timing curve (you don't really want a spring for a fade animation) and within that, fade in the image view and fade out the snapshot for a cross-dissolve effect
+4. Create a new Animator with a linear timing curve (you don’t really want a spring for a fade animation) and within that, fade in the image view and fade out the snapshot for a cross-dissolve effect.
-5. When the animation is complete, remove the snapshot
+5. When the animation is complete, remove the snapshot.
-6. Start the animation
+6. Finally, start the animation.

 Add a call to this method in `handleAnimateButtonTapped(_:)`, right after the call to `animateAnimalToRandomLocation()`: